 Action 1: Global Goodness

 - Reduce your drive time.
 The reduction in transportation emissions can help reduce the amount of GHG emissions you are releasing.
 Catch up with family, friend, or coworker while carpooling, or opt for public transportation.

 - Conserve energy.
 Whether it is at home, work or school, use mindfulness in your energy consumption.

 Action 2: Planet Protector

 - All of Action 1

 - Avoid burning foliage, grass, leaves and other materials that are harmful to the air.

 Action 3: Earth Angel

 - All of Action 1 & 2

-- Lobby Congress to increased regulations on air quality in public and corporate sectors.
+- Lobby Congress to increased regulations on air quality in the public and corporate sectors.